Muhammad ibn Abd al-Wahhab: Western Reception

-In the 21st century Western security discourse, Muhammad Ibn 'Abd al-Wahhab's movement, Wahhabism, is often associated with various Jihadi movements across the Islamic World.
-According to various Western analysts, the Islamist terrorist organization Al-Qaeda has been influenced by the Wahhabi doctrine.
-Other scholars note that the ideology of Al-Qaeda is Salafi jihadism that emerged as a synthesis of the Qutbist doctrine with Salafism.
-The Taliban in Afghanistan was often conflated with Wahhabis in the early 2000s; however, the Taliban emerged from the Deobandi school rather than the Wahhabi movement.
+During the early 21st century Western security discourse, Muhammad Ibn Abd al-Wahhab's movement, Wahhabism, was often associated with various Jihadi movements across the Islamic World.
+Various Western analysts claimed that the pan-Islamist militant organization al-Qaeda were influenced by the Wahhabi doctrine.
+Other scholars note that the ideology of al-Qaeda is Salafi jihadism that emerged as a synthesis of the Qutbist doctrine with Salafism.
+Western media often conflated Deobandi Jihadists of Taliban in Afghanistan with Wahhabis in the early 2000s; despite the fact that Taliban adhered to the doctrines of the Hanafi Deobandi movement.
 According to other sources, Salafis are fundamentally opposed to the ideology of Al-Qaeda.
-According to various scholars, the ideology of Islamic State, another Islamic terrorist organization, has also been inspired by Wahhabi doctrines, alongside Salafism, Qutbism, and Salafi jihadism.
+According to various Western media outlets, the ideology of Islamic State, a Salafi Jihadist militant organization, has also been inspired by Wahhabi doctrines, alongside Salafism, Qutbism, and Salafi jihadism.